How Preferential Voting Works

 The process continues until a majority is reached by one of the candidates.

-In most cases, preferential voting can be used in any candidate voting scenario, but in some cases, the First Past the Post or Cumulative Voting is utilised.
+In most cases, preferential voting can be used in any candidate voting scenario, but in some cases, the first past the post or cumulative voting is utilised.
 In some organisations (such as sporting clubs, schools, tertiary education institutions, universities and government), it is governed by a constitution that has chosen a particular method of voting for their ballots and elections.
-If the IVR method of voting doesn’t quite apply to the election, Vero Voting can cater to them by customising the voting method to suit their specific organisation.
+If the IVR method of voting doesn’t quite apply to the election, we can help them by customising the voting method to suit their specific organisation.